-Ep.022 WordPress Header Customization – Layout Variations, Mobile Menus & Search (Complete Guide)
+Ep.022 WordPress Header Customization – Layout Variations (Complete Guide)

 Want to give your users complete control over their site’s navigation?
 WordPress header customization is essential for creating flexible, user-friendly themes.
-In this comprehensive guide, you’ll learn how to implement multiple header layouts, mobile menu styles, and integrated search functionality.
+In this comprehensive guide, you’ll learn how to implement multiple header layouts, in a WordPress block theme.

 This is Episode 22 of our Versana Block Theme Development Course, building directly on Episode 21’s sticky header foundation.
 Whether you’re building themes for clients or personal projects, these WordPress header customization techniques will make your themes stand out.